louis574/Face-detection-example/README.md

 Prevents bias toward always predicting “face” or “no-face” just from distribution of cases in data

 Ensures model focuses on learning actual face features instead of background simplicity

+💻 Data Processing Scripts & WSL Workflow

+ - Used Python & shell scripts to resize, grayscale, and combine the face and background datasets into a unified 64×64 format.

+ - Converted the processed images into CSV files for easy ingestion by Python training scripts.

+ - Used Windows Subsystem for Linux (WSL) to efficiently manage large-scale file operations and batch processing across thousands of images.